Kyrgyz Express Post: General information

 The status of the second designated postal operator allows KEP to issue postage stamps and use them as real payment instrument for all kinds of postal services, as well as satisfy the needs of philatelists.

 Philately

 On November 18, 2014, Kyrgyz Express Post issued its first postage stamps and souvenir sheet.
 The issue was dedicated to the 140th anniversary of the UPU.
 Stamps depict the history of the Kyrgyz postal service, namely the means of postal transportation.

 On November 19, 2014, KEP issued the second series of stamps, dedicated to the Fauna of Kyrgyzstan.
-The These stamps depict typical representatives of the Kyrgyz animal world: Saker Falcon, Yak, Central Asian Ibex and Snow Leopard.
+These stamps depict typical representatives of the Kyrgyz animal world: Saker Falcon, Yak, Central Asian Ibex and Snow Leopard.

 The KEP stamps can be purchased at the main office of the postal operator in Bishkek, as well as online on the KEP website.